 concept

 Next to our library films, we aspire to produce curated programs in collaboration with curators, film collectives and scholars who have a special relation to the program and create a unique dialogue through and between the showcased films.
-We anticipate our next program to be released in May 2024.
+We anticipate our next program to be released in 2025.

 starting point